Aiden-Kwak/easy_rag_llm/README.md

 resource = rs.rsc("./rscFiles")  # Learn from all files under ./rscFiles

-query = "What is the summary of the first document?" response, top_evidence = rs.generate_response(resource, query)
+query = "Explain what is taught in the third week's lecture." response, top_evidence = rs.generate_response(resource, query)

 print(response)